isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2022-03-10-COS-2022-speech-2-min-mas.md

 As a community, we are determined to uplift the vulnerable families, especially those with young children, to secure a brighter future.
 We set up the Project Dian@M³ last year to support families in public rental flats to achieve greater social mobility.
 We will reinforce our network of care for the community through M³ in three ways:

 a.
-First, upstream – we intend and will invest in our children’s early education early for a strong foundation in life for them;
+First, upstream – we intend and will invest in our children’s early education early for a strong foundation in life for them; <br>
 b.
-Second, we will provide comprehensive support - we empower families to achieve their aspirations to be home owners; and
+Second, we will provide comprehensive support - we empower families to achieve their aspirations to be home owners; and <br>
 c.
-Third, we will galvanize resources - we enhance community capabilities to strengthen support for families.
+Third, we will galvanize resources - we enhance community capabilities to strengthen support for families. <br>

 Mr Chairman, in Malay please.